-1) Communicate with the safe environment local designee at the school office the manner/capacity in which you plan to volunteer.
-He/she will assist you in registering on-line at www.virtus.org, to compete the training.

-- 2) Receive initial "Virtus" training in person or on-line PRIOR to volunteering. - 3) Complete a background check initially and every five years (through www.virtus.org). - 4) Acknowledge the reading of and agreement to follow Diocesan Policies.
-This is done online PRIOR to volunteering and every five years thereafter. - 5) Complete recertification training annually or at intervals established by the Diocese of Davenport. - 6) Annually sign and submit a Driver Information Sheet (if transporting minors or dependent adults) along with a copy of your driver's license and insurance policy.
+- 1) Communicate with the safe environment local designee at the school office the manner/capacity in which you plan to volunteer.
+He/she will assist you in registering online to compete the training. - 2) Receive initial training in person or on-line PRIOR to volunteering. - 3) Complete a background check initially and every five years initiated through the online system. - 4) Acknowledge the reading of and agreement to follow Diocesan Policies.
+This is done online PRIOR to volunteering and every five years thereafter. - 5) Complete recertification training annually or at intervals established by the Diocese of Davenport. - 6) Annually sign and submit a Driver Information Sheet (if transporting minors or dependent adults) along with a copy of your driver's license and insurance policy as well as completing the driving safety training online.

-Policy Revised: May 2, 2006; June 2, 2009; May 1, 2012; May 5, 2015; June 14, 2018; June 21, 2021
+Policy Revised: May 2, 2006; June 2, 2009; May 1, 2012; May 5, 2015; June 14, 2018; June 21, 2021; August 6, 2024